Currency:USD $

 Doran's Blade 450 10 0 2.5% 80

-• Key Features: Suitable for champions relying heavily on attack speed such as Yasuo and Yone.
+• Profile: Suits champions relying heavily on attack speed such as Yasuo and Yone.

-• Pros and Cons: Although Doran's Bow lacks the health bonus of Doran's Blade, its attack speed and lower cost offer potential advantages.
+• Trade-off: Doran's Bow lacks the health bonus of Doran's Blade, but its attack speed and lower cost open up matchups where you expect to trade early and take minimal poke.

 Evaluating Doran's Blade and Bow Efficiency

-However, it's important to remember that efficiency isn't everything.
-The value of health compared to attack speed will vary greatly depending on matchups.
+Efficiency isn't everything, though.
+The value of health compared to attack speed varies heavily by matchup.
 For example:

 • Doran's Blade is preferable in matchups where you require additional health to counter an opponent's poking capabilities.